-Dealing with Secondhand Smoke in Your Virginia Home
+Dealing With Secondhand Smoke in a Rented Virginia Home

 Every Virginia tenant knows that living in an apartment or condo complex is often challenging, especially when your neighbors' actions interfere with your life in unpleasant ways.
 Along with noisy neighbors, secondhand smoke is increasingly becoming a common tenant complaint.
 Whether you have a respiratory problem such as asthma, are concerned about the health effects of secondhand smoke (especially if you have children at home), or simply don't like the smell of cigarette smoke wafting into your apartment, there are steps you can take to try to limit your neighbors' smoking or stop it altogether.

-As nonsmoking laws become more prevalent (such as in the workplace; see Va.
-Code Ann. § § 15.2-2820 through 15.2-2833), more and more landlords are enacting nonsmoking policies in their buildings.
-There is no legal right to smoke, so landlords can create any type of smoking policy they want—as long as smoking areas and nonsmoking areas are clearly designated in the building.
+As nonsmoking laws become more prevalent (such as in various types of workplaces that serve the public, such as schools and restaurants; see Va.
+Code §§ 15.2-2820 through 15.2-2833), more and more landlords are adopting nonsmoking policies in their buildings.
+There is no basic legal right to smoke, so landlords can create any type of smoking policy they want—as long as they clearly designate smoking areas and nonsmoking areas within the building.

 If you're concerned about secondhand smoking, one of the first things you should do is check your lease regarding smoking policies.
-If your lease does not include a smoking policy, ask your landlord if there is one.
-If your landlord has one, ask for it in writing and include it as part of the lease.
+If you don't find a smoking policy, follow up with your landlord.
+If your landlord has one that somehow wasn't clearly stated in the lease, ask for it in writing and to be included as part of the lease.
 (Ideally, you will have done this before signing a lease, especially if you or someone in your family is particularly sensitive to secondhand smoke.)

 If you live in a condo, you should also check with your homeowners' association (HOA) to see if there are smoking restrictions for your building or common areas.
 Be sure to also look at provisions in the lease (or CC&Rs, if an HOA) that deal with nuisances, as secondhand smoke can be considered a legal nuisance in some situations.